Chart Color Schemes

 Mount Warren Park faces significant health challenges, as indicated by its health data.
 Both younger and older age groups have notable prevalence of common health conditions.

-Private health cover is relatively low in the area, at approximately 49% (around 2,928 people), compared to the national average of 55.3%.
-The most prevalent medical conditions are arthritis and mental health issues, affecting 10.5% and 9.2% of residents respectively.
-However, 62.2% of residents report having no medical ailments, slightly lower than the Greater Brisbane average of 63.1%.
+Private health cover is relatively low, at approximately 49% of the total population (around 2,928 people), compared to the national average of 55.3%.
+The most prevalent medical conditions are arthritis and mental health issues, affecting 10.5 and 9.2% of residents respectively.
+However, 62.2% of residents claim to have no medical ailments, slightly lower than the Greater Brisbane average of 63.1%.
 Mount Warren Park has a higher proportion of seniors aged 65 and over, at 22.2% (1,331 people), compared to Greater Brisbane's 16.1%.
 The health outcomes among seniors are broadly in line with those of the general population.

 Frequently Asked Questions - Health